Installation

 ```

 This will run the code located inside the `freepaths` folder (which is inside the downloaded `freepaths` folder).
-In this case, the folder `freepahts` is considered a python module.\
+In this case, the folder `freepaths` is considered a Python module.\

 \